Computation in Multicast Networks: Function Alignment and Converse Theorems: Introduction

 Recently coding for computation in networks has received considerable attention with applications in sensor networks~\cite{PRKumar:it} and cloud computing scenarios~\cite{DimakisKannan:it10,Dimakis:Proceedings}.
 In a sensor network, a fusion node may be interested in computing a relevant function of the measurements from various data nodes.
 In a cloud computing scenario, a client may download a function or part of the original source information that is distributed (e.g. using a maximum distance separable code) across multiple data nodes.

 The simplest setting for computation in networks consists of multiple sources transmitting information to a \emph{single} receiver which computes a function of the original sources.
 Appuswamy \emph{et al.} study the fundamental limits of computation for linear and general target function classes for single-receiver networks~\cite{Appuswamy:it11}.
 While limited progress has been made for general target functions, the problem of linear function computation in single-receiver networks has been solved in part due to a duality theorem establishing an equivalence to the classical problem of communication over multicast networks~\cite{ahlswede:it}.
-As a consequence, it was shown that the cut-set based bound is tight in the single-receiver case.

 Several results over the past decade have contributed to the understanding of classical communication in multicast networks in which the task is to transmit raw messages from transmitters to a set of receivers with identical message demands.
 The celebrated work of Ahlswede \emph{et al.}~\cite{ahlswede:it} established that the cut-set bound is tight for multicast communication.
 Subsequent research developed practical linear network coding strategies ranging from random linear codes to deterministic polynomial-time code constructions~\cite{Yeung:it,Koetter:it,Ho:it,Jaggi:it}.
-The success of traditional multicast communication motivates us to explore the fundamental limits of multicasting a linear function in \emph{multi-receiver} networks as a natural next step.
+The success of traditional multicast communication motivates us to explore the fundamental limits of multicasting a linear function in \emph{multiple-receiver} networks as a natural next step.
 For this open problem, some facts are known based on example networks: (a) Random codes are insufficient in achieving capacity limits, and structured codes achieve higher computation rates~\cite{NazerGastpar:it07}; (b) Linear codes are insufficient in general for computation over multi-receiver networks (cf. both~\cite{RaiDey:it12} and~\cite{Dougherty:it05}) and non-linear codes may achieve higher computation rates.